GoogleChrome/web.dev/src/site/content/en/blog/payment-and-address-form-best-practices/index.md

 #### Make buttons helpful {: #html-button}

 Use [`<button>`](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/button)
 for buttons!
-You can also use `<input type="submit">`, but there's no point in using a div or some other random element acting as a button.
-Button elements provide accessible behaviour and built-in form submission functionality, and can easily be styled.
+You can also use `<input type="submit">`, but don't use a `div` or some other random element acting as a button.
+Button elements provide accessible behaviour, built-in form submission functionality, and can easily be styled.

 Give each form submit button a value that says what it does.
 For each step towards checkout, use